AreebaAziz/event-based-chat/README.md

 ### Ideas for custom events

 With custom events, users could:
-- build custom in-chat games (turn-based, mainly, but could add widgets for externally-hosted games?), such as tic-tac-toe, Mastermind, Chess, card games, etc!
+- build custom in-chat games (turn-based mainly, but could add widgets for externally-hosted games?), such as tic-tac-toe, Mastermind, Chess, card games, etc!
   - for optimization, users can build server-side plugins that would attach to the Trusted Listener and optimize the processing of game events
 - store metadata of calls, such as "UserA called UserB at this time"
-- add fun UI reactions given certain keywords in a message.
-Example: you enter "I love you!" and the UI displays a bunch of heart emojis.
 - share location data in-chat
 - add in-chat reminders/social events
 - etc!